Matt Cartwright/Act for Peace

 Acting for peace together

-Church communities play a vital role in creating, together, a world where everyone belongs.
+Churches play a vital role in creating, together, a world where everyone belongs.
+Act for Peace’s origins stem from church communities like yours with the first Christmas Bowl appeal over 75 years ago.

 Your faith in action demonstrates the transformation that is possible when the church unites to extend a hand of generosity.